apollographql/apollo-server/docs/source/performance/caching.md

 ```
 ## Caching with `responseCachePlugin` (advanced)

 You can cache Apollo Server query responses in stores like Redis, Memcached, or Apollo Server's in-memory cache.
-Visit the [caching backends](./cache-backends) documentation for more information on how to configure Apollo Server's cache.
+For more information, see [Configuring cache backends](./cache-backends).

 ### In-memory cache setup